Sylius/Sylius/docs/book/index.rst

 Organization
 ------------

-This chapter describes the rules & processes we use to organize our work.
+This chapter describes the rules and processes we use to organize our work.

 .. toctree::
     :hidden: